top of page

 “Breaking the rules, one bottle at a time”, they source brilliantly grown grapes from partner vineyards across the UK and Europe.
 After harvesting by hand, they bring the grapes back to their warehouse in Walthamstow - by road, not plane.
 Here, they experiment with a mix of new and ancient production methods to make small batches of wines for modern, curious palettes.
 All without using chemicals or industrial processes.

 In fact, if you time your visit to the winery to coincide with a delivery of grapes you may be roped into some grape squishing-yourself – using just your bare feet.
-Our very own General Manager, Beth, has been known to get involved on a few occasions!
+Our own team has been known to get involved on a few occasions!

 RENEGADE URBAN WINERY